cbdevnet/prime-scripts/README.md

 This collection of scripts and configuration allows me to start the GPU when I need it, including the external connectors, but still have it disabled on boot saving battery.

+Applications can be run on the discrete GPU using [PRIME](https://wiki.archlinux.org/index.php/PRIME) functionality.

 Though it is pretty hacky, it should work alright with minor hickups.

 ## What does what